danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 | ToLocation = Bus stop        | ToLocation = Home         |
 | run()                        | run()                     |

-From the pseudo object, we start to see how abstraction takes place in computation as *computerized material*, in which we only select properties and behaviors that we think is important in a program.
+From the pseudo object, we start to see how abstraction takes place in computation as *computerized material*, in which we only select properties and behaviors that we think is important to be represented in a program.
 This is a way of modeling/representing physical phenomena, simulating the behaviors of either a real or imaginary part of the world [^Madsen].

-After the brief example of modeling the person object, we will then move to the example that is inpsired by the game *ToFu go!*.
+After the brief example of modeling the person object, we now move to the example that is inpsired by the game *ToFu go!*.

 ![tofu go](ch5_1.png)